Hexworks/hexworks-site/_tags/project-update.md

 ---
-slug: project-updates
+slug: project-update
-name: Project Updates
+name: Project Update
 description: Updates for all our projects.
 ---